ArthurMazeyrat/PMSHackaton2026/README.md

 ## Setting up your repository

+If you have a github account, go to your home, then click NEW, choose "import a repository", then copy/paste https://gitlab.laas.fr/roc/hackathon-pms-2026-game-packing in the text box and import as a public repository (this may take a few minutes).

 Here is the procedure to setup your repository to submit solutions.
 It basically consists of copying this repository content to your new repository you will work on.
 1. Create a new empty git repository online.
 Important requirement: it must be **public**.
 2. Clone this repository.